jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ### Command Reference Edge Cases

 << detail >>
-In Circle command references and their target commands could in theory be either inactive or executable.
+In Encircle command references and their target commands could in theory be either inactive or executable.

 ![](images/1.%20Commands%20Main%20Concepts.025.png)